Burgher arms

-In some European countries, certain armorial bearings have traditionally been restricted to a particular social class (usually the nobility), e.g. the use of supporters in Great Britain, tinctures in Portugal or coronets in Sweden.
+In some European countries, certain armorial bearings, i.e. the figures and devices displayed upon a coat of arms, were traditionally restricted to a particular social class (usually the nobility), e.g. the use of supporters in Great Britain, tinctures in Portugal or coronets in Sweden.
 Notwithstanding, in most countries outside the United Kingdom, any individual, family and community has usually been free to adopt arms and use them as they please, provided they refrain from wrongfully assuming the preexisting arms of another.
-In addition to the bourgeoisie, peasants sometimes made use of this tradition.
+In addition to burghers, peasants sometimes made use of this tradition.
 Arms of the clergy are classified as ecclesiastical heraldry.

 Use of coats of arms by burghers and artisans began during the 13th century and in the 14th century some peasants took to using arms.
 The arms of burghers bore a far wider variety of charges than the arms of nobility like everyday objects, and particularly tools.
 House marks are another type charges usually only used in burgher arms.
 Most widespread burgher heraldry was and still is found in Belgium, Germany, Switzerland and in the Netherlands.
 In the latter only a small percentage of the existing arms belong to the nobility.

 Crest-coronets in burgher arms are correct only if the arms were granted by a sovereign and the coronet is explicitly mentioned in the grant.

 By country

 Belgium

-Bourgeois arms, such as those of the bourgeois of Brussels, were, and remain, common in Belgium and were granted except during the French Revolutionary period and subsequent republic.
+Burghers arms, such as those of the bourgeois of Brussels, were, and remain, common in Belgium and were granted or assumed except during the French Revolutionary period and subsequent republic.

-Men admitted to the Seven Noble Houses of Brussels, many of whom were not noble, were also granted arms.
+Men admitted to the Seven Noble Houses of Brussels, many of whom were not noble, members of the Guilds of Brussels, and of the Brussels Bourgeoisie, were also granted or assumed arms.

 Today, the Council of Heraldry and Vexillology for the French Community and the Flemish Heraldic Council for the Flemish Community grant a helm with torse, crest, and mantling as well as a motto as external ornaments of the shield.
 The additaments reserved for the nobility, such as crowned helmets and rank crowns, supporters and supports, banners and battle cries, mantles and pavilions, are prohibited.